svg/svgo/README.md

 }
 ```

-It's also possible to specify custom plugin:
+It's also possible to specify a custom plugin:

 ```js
 const anotherCustomPlugin = require('./another-custom-plugin.js')